We are reopening in June 2021, with two brand-new shows. For the latest information on new productions, visit our What's On page.

 Ticketing, and safety measures for audiences are also available in the FAQs in this Help Centre.

-Tickets for Death of England: Delroy can only be booked online, and are available up to 2 hours before a performance.
+Tickets can only be booked online, and are available up to 2 hours before a performance for shows taking place at the National Theatre.

-Yes – aside from when you are eating or drinking, we ask that you wear a face covering at all times, and our staff will be wearing clear face visors.
+Yes – aside from when you are eating or drinking, anyone aged 11+ is asked to please wear a face covering at all times, as will our staff.

 Rest assured, we are aware that some people cannot wear masks for health reasons.
 If this applies to you, click here to download a TfL exemption card.
 This card is not mandatory, but it will make your visit smoother as our teams can easily identify you as exempt.